Skip to main content

 At the end of summer, move your cyclamen back to its sunny spot and give it a thorough watering to help wake it up.
 You should start to see leaves returning within a few weeks.
 If your cyclamen is planted outdoors, you don’t need to do anything special.
 Simply stop watering your cyclamen when it goes dormant and resume at the beginning of fall.
 The natural cycle of dormancy will take care of the rest.

 Now you’re ready to bring these delightful little plants into your home.
-They can add a pop of color to any home during a season that typically isn’t associated with flowers, and they make wonderful holiday gifts.
+They can add a pop of color to any home during a season that typically isn’t associated with flowers, and they make wonderful holiday gifts and decor.
 Just be sure to keep them out of reach of your children and pets, and remember to leave your cyclamen undisturbed during summer.

 Topics